WU Sponsored Study Abroad

 Step 1: Attend FIRST STEP

 This is an information session about WU Sponsored Study Abroad.
 Check the Upcoming Events for dates and other study abroad related events.
-This is REQUIRED before scheduling your individual study abroad advising appointment with OIE.
+This is REQUIRED before scheduling your individual study abroad advising appointment.

-Step 2: Explore the Office of International Education's website
+Step 2: Explore the WU Sponsored Program website

 Research Selection Criteria, how to apply, available programs, deadlines and the included IDS 102X Maximizing the Study Abroad Experience (.25) course.
-Review the elements you will need to complete for your application here.
+Review the elements needed to complete your application here.

 Step 3: Meet with advisors- we have things to talk about!

-OIE: Come to our office in person to book an appointment with an OIE advisor.
-In advising you will discuss program details, answer questions you have, and we will ask you questions too to assist you in submitting a strong application.
-Make this appointment, in person, after you have attended First Step.
+OIE study abroad advising: Make this appointment after you have attended First Step.
+Come to our office in person to book an appointment.
+You will discuss program details, answer questions you have, review eligibility and policies,and we will ask you questions too to assist you in submitting a strong application.
 Advising is considered a required step.

-Academic Advisor: Meet with your academic advisor to discuss courses you may need or want to take abroad.
+Academic Advisor: Meet with your academic advisor to discuss what kind of courses you may need or want to take abroad.
 Talk about how studying abroad will fit into your overall degree plan.
-If you plan to take courses abroad taught in a language other than English, meet with that WU language department to discuss how the courses would transfer back to Willamette.
+Foreign language program?
+Meet with the WU language department to discuss how the courses would come back to WU.

 Step 4: Start an application

-Click on Apply Now! to access the application from a program list.
+Click on Apply Now!.
+Sign in with your WU credentials.
+Access an application from the program list.
 This step is about seeking approval from WU to participate in study abroad with WU's sponsorship.
-For the WU application, you will start an application with the name of a specific program on it but this is to work through the WU process of approval first.
+For the WU application, you will start an application with the name of a specific program on it.
+In the application you will name alternative programs too.

 Step 5: Consider how you will pay for study abroad

 Willamette financial aid: For all Willamette-sponsored programs, you are billed regular WU tuition and use your usual financial aid.
-If you have any questions or concerns about how your financial aid works for study abroad, contact a WU financial aid advisor.
+How will your financial aid work or how can you add resources?
+Contact a WU financial aid advisor.